DomAdobe/AEPBootcamp2023/README.md

 ## Breakouts

-Each team will be assigned a given scenarion from the list below that they will try to solve in the breakout part of this session.
+During the Breakouts each team works on one scenario from the list below:

 ### Scenario A: SecurFinance One (FSI)